-It is an organization model which explicitly focuses on new methods of improving the working environment, to help employees work in a way that brings out the best in their capabilities and helps them work, perform, and live better.
+It is an organisational model which explicitly focuses on new methods of improving the working environment, to help employees work in a way that brings out the best in their capabilities and helps them work, perform, and live better.

-The key objective is of Workplace Innovation is to improve the motivation, engagement, and performance of employees.
+The key objective of Workplace Innovation is to improve the motivation, engagement, and performance of employees.
 It aims at giving back energy and pleasure in work.

 Work psychology approaches refer to ‘motivation’ as a property of the person.
 So motivation, (or the lack of it) is inherent in the nature of jobs.